-Unfortunately after a health scare Terry retired at the end of 2003 to spend more time playing golf, arranging and composing music, and perhaps relaxing with his family, Marion and his two sons Michael and David.
+Terry retired at the end of 2003 after a health scare, to spend more time playing golf, arranging and composing music, and perhaps relaxing with his family, Marion and his two sons Michael and David.

 Michael, who won the first BBC Young Musician of the Year on the trombone, taught by his father, is principle trombone at the Royal Opera House in Covent Garden.

 David, who is principle percussion with the Halle Orchestra in Manchester, has two children of his own, Thomas who plays the piano and the saxophone, and Amy.

 Terry died in September 2018 and will be sadly missed and fondly remembered.